 Hindu Temples, Buddha Temples, all kind of Temples!
 They are everywhere in Malaysia and I love them!
 My favourite Hindu Temple is definitive the Temple in Batu Caves.
 And my favourite Buddha Temple – the Kek Log Si in Penang!

 11. Tea Plantations

 As I saw the pictures of Cameroon Highlands on Google, I was sure I’m going to visit Malaysia this year!
-The flora and fauna in this mountain region is more than just stunning!
+The flora and fauna in this mountain region are more than just stunning!
 The Cameron Highlands are located right in the heart of the Malaysian peninsula and is also well known for their diverse wildlife but most of all for their tea plantations!
-If you are traveling to Malaysia, make sure that the tea plantations of Cameroon Highland have a place your bucket list!
+If you are travelling to Malaysia, make sure that the tea plantations of Cameroon Highland have a place your bucket list!

 12. Colonial Architecture